Perspective | He served in the Air Force, and now he sleeps on a D.C. park bench

 “I died that day myself,” Banks says.
 “That was my person.
 I had no ambition after that.”

 Banks now sleeps on a bench in a different part of the city when he can’t find a borrowed bed for the night.
-He tells me this, not because he wants help.
+He tells me this not because he wants help.
 He’s already receiving that from several outreach workers.
 He and two other LGBTQ veterans who have known housing struggles spoke with me about their experiences in hope of helping others like them, or at least, the public’s understanding of the legacy left by the military forcing service members to hide those parts of their identity.

-In September, timed to the 10th anniversary of “Don’t Ask Don’t Tell,” the Department of Veterans Affairs issued new guidance clarifying that military members who were given other than a honorable discharge because of their “sexual orientation, gender identity or HIV status” were eligible for full benefits.
+In September, timed to the 10th anniversary of “Don’t Ask Don’t Tell,” the Department of Veterans Affairs issued new guidance clarifying that military members who were given other than an honorable discharge because of their “sexual orientation, gender identity or HIV status” were eligible for full benefits.

 That means people like the man who received that birthday card, and received a dishonorable discharge, can access critical services.